Hours & Admission

 Behind the Scenes

-• We ask for at least 48 hours’ notice so that we can be sure to have adequate staff for your tour.
-Let us know how much time you have, because we can spend hours showing you around!
+We ask for at least 48 hours notice so we can have adequate staff available for your tour.

-• Be advised: the behind-the-scenes tour is on upper floors and there are steep staircases.
+Be advised: the behind-the-scenes tour is on the second floor, with a steep staircase to access.

 Location & Directions